yasahi-hpc/vlp4d/README.md

 make
 ```

-## Run
+## Test
-Depending on your configuration, you may have to modify the job.sh in wk and sub.sh in wk/batch_scripts.
+Depending on your configuration, you may have to modify the job.sh in wk and sub_*.sh in wk/batch_scripts.

 ```
 cd wk